Fertility After Age 40 - IVF in the 40s

 In Vitro Fertilization Success Rate Statistics by Female Age - and After Age 40

-The graphs below are from the 2012 ART Success Rates report published by the CDC, Centers for Disease Control and Prevention, a US government agency.
-This report was generated from national data from hundreds of clinics and well over 100,000 IVF cycles.
+The graphs below are from the 2014 ART Success Rates report published by the CDC, Centers for Disease Control and Prevention, a US government agency.
+This report was generated from national data from about 450 reporting clinics and over 200,000 IVF cycles.

 The graph above illustrates infertility increasing with advancing female age.